FrostMiser/Frostica-Adventure-Bot/README.md

 To survive, you will need to find food and water.
 Eat food or drink water stored in your inventory with !use <item>.
 You will also need to stay warm in cold areas.

+## Admin Commands
+* !setup - Setup the bot for first time use.
+This creates the initial database.
+* !clear_database - Clears the database, !setup must be run again after this.
+Removes all of the bots data.